To place an advertisement on my site or find out information about rates and placement, please visit Beacon Ads here.

 Field Notes is my free quarterly-ish e-newsletter.
 It features exclusive content not found on the blog or anywhere else.
 In fact, announcements or big news will hit email subscribers first.
 Field Notes also includes contests, giveaways, book recommendations, freebies, the best-of my work over the past month, and other fun features of bloggers, writers, news, and more.
 Sign up here!

-I do occasionally review books but I’m no longer accepting unsolicited book reviews.
+I do occasionally review books but I’m no longer accepting unsolicited book reviews or PR requests.
 It’s more out of guilt for the towering stack of unreviewed books sitting beside me right now than anything else.

 All content on this site, including photos unless otherwise specified, is copyrighted by Sarah Bessey.
 Please do not copy without permission.
 You are free to quote a snippet or to reference my work in your post or article, of course, but please make sure that you link back to the original post.
 Please do not reproduce an entire post at your site without permission because that, my friend, is stealing.